 This was a struggle when I first started doing more minimalist focused posts. — “How in the world am I going to make money when I support owning less?” — I can’t link to Amazon purchases, I can’t recommend new, fun toys….what am I going to do?
 I’ll totally fail.

 Not. true. at. all.
-Like I said, before you focus on monetizing, just work on building a following.
+Like I said before you focus on monetizing, just work on building a following.
 Affiliate linking and brands will just come naturally.
-I gathered a few ideas for those of you who may be in the same boat…

 Build a solid, strong following through quality content.
 When the audience comes, the opportunities for making money will follow!